ducktyper/OOView.js/README.md

 ## OOView.js (Object-Oriented View in Javascript)
-OOView.js a light (less than 200 lines) jQuery plugin helps to automatically create Javascript objects and bind to specified dom elements on initial and dynamic load.
+OOView.js a lightweight (less than 200 lines) jQuery plugin helps to write component based Javascript code.
+It provides a way to find elements and assign events within the partial view and also provides a way to communicate with other components.
-The code is written in Coffeescript but you can transpile it to Javascript and use it with Javascript, ES6 with Babel or any way you like.

 ### 1 Minute Tutorial
 #### 1: Copy ooview.js.coffee to your project.